Marshall T. Meyer papers, 1902-2010 and undated, bulk 1984-1993

 Scope and content:

-The collection contains extensive evidence of Meyer's activities and interests, especially those he engaged in during his tenure at Comunidad Bet el in Buenos Aires, Argentina, and then at B'nai Jeshurun in New York City.
-The files document Meyer's professional activities, including his often over-lapping roles as religious leader, scholar, and human rights activist.
+The collection contains extensive evidence of Meyer's activities and interests, especially those he engaged in during his tenure at Comunidad Bet-El and Seminario Rabínico Latinoamericano in Argentina, and then at Congregation B'nai Jeshurun in New York City.
+The files document Meyer's professional activities, including his often overlapping roles as religious leader, scholar, and human rights activist.
 Much of the material in the collection reflects Meyer's devotion and commitment to a socially and politically engaged Conservative Judaism and his involvement with Jewish communities around the world.
-Meyer was particularly involved in calling attention to human rights violations and working with the victims of violent political oppression in South and Central America in the 1970s and 1980s and then in Palestine, Israel, and the Middle East in the 1990s.
+Meyer was particularly involved in calling attention to human rights violations and working with the victims of violent political oppression in South and Central America in the 1970s-1980s and then in Israel, Palestine, and the Middle East in the 1980s-1990s.
 Meyer's extensive involvement and leadership in national and international religious, peace, and human rights organizations such as the World Council of Churches are also well-represented, as is his life-long association with his alma maters, Dartmouth College and the Jewish Theological Seminary of America.

 The Correspondence Series contains letters in English and Spanish written and received by Meyer (additional correspondence is also contained in Meyer's research files and electronic files).
 Significant correspondents include Louis Finkelstein, Abraham Joshua Heschel, and Shalom Spiegel.

 The Writings and Speeches Series holds Meyer's original compositions in English, Spanish, and Hebrew.
-These compositions include various literary genres (op-eds, newspaper articles, essays) as well as speeches, addresses, and sermons.
+These compositions include various literary genres such as op-eds, newspaper articles, essays as well as speeches, addresses, and sermons.

 The Research Files Series is subdivided into four categories: Geographic, Organizations, People, and Subject.
 These files may contain correspondence, notes, printed material, writings, and ephemera.
-The most common themes that run through this series include human rights, Jewish life, rabbinic education, Latin American Jewry, the Middle East, and Argentina's "Disappeared."
-The Research Files Series displays a deeper level of intellectual involvement by Meyer (e.g. annotations on printed material, categorizing and filing, integration of correspondence)
+The most common themes that run through this series include human rights, Jewish life, rabbinic education, Latin American Jewry, the Middle East, and Argentina's "Disappeared" during Argentina's dictatorship in 1970s-1980s.
+This series also includes various annotations on printed material, categorizing and filing, integration of correspondence done by Meyer.

 The Teaching Material Series contains material from classes taught by Meyer.